The Resilience Webs are interactive digital maps of most environmental and social justice related organisations working within a certain area.

-Produced in response to the lack of a holistic overview, the Cambridge Resilience Webs is an effort to curate and maintain a meaningful visualisation that is both helpful and instructive to all those interested in making a positive difference in the areas of the environment and civil society.
+Produced in response to the lack of a holistic overview, the Resilience Web project is an effort to curate and maintain a meaningful visualisation that is both helpful and instructive to all those interested in making a positive difference in the areas of the environment and civil society.
 These webs, in the first instance, are a tool to help you find organisations to link with, volunteer at, or otherwise reach out too.
-We believe there is a lack of crosstalk and visibility between the multitude of Cambridge-based groups working towards the same common good.
+We believe there is a lack of crosstalk and visibility between the multitude of place-based groups working towards the same common good.
 We hope to combat this in the long run.

 The Cambridge Resilience Webs is a collaboration between volunteers at Transition Cambridge, Cambridge Doughnut, and the Interdisciplinary Research Hub in Sustainability & Conservation at Wolfson College, Cambridge.